Christina2021/Christina2021/README.md

     <a href="mailto:codechristina2021@gmail.com?subject=Hello!"><img src="https://img.shields.io/badge/Email-important?style=flat" alt="Email"></a>
 </p>

 I am a student enrolled in the University of California, San Diego Extension's Web Development Bootcamp.
-I am currently based in San Diego.
-Feel free to reach out to me at !

 #### I am currently familiar with the following (1 star being that I am slightly familiar/use lightly, and 5 stars being that I am very comfortable/use often):